 LUKOIL makes a great effort to improve wellbeing of the local residents.
 Since the very beginning of the project social issues were treated with special attention, despite the fact that it is not the Company’s contractual obligation.
 Large-scale social program that LUKOIL has been implementing for a few years already as part of the West Qurna-2 project aims at improving the physical infrastructure of educational, healthcare and sporting institutions.

-Every year, starting in 2015, LUKOIL Mid-East Ltd. provides funding to supply drinking water to Madain schools.
-Last year more than a thousand tons of water was supplied.
+Every year LUKOIL Mid-East Ltd. provides funding to supply drinking water to Madain schools.

 In autumn 2015, LUKOIL Mid-East Ltd. in cooperation with the Dubai branch of LUKOIL International Services B.V.
 (UAE) and Al-Aun (Iraq) charity foundation conducted a campaign for purchasing and distribution of winter clothes and toys among low-income families and orphans.
 A total 700 outfits and 200 toys were purchased.